Flexiana/framework/doc/tutorials.md

     :leave Runs while we're going up from the action to the response.
     :error Executed when any error thrown while executing the two other functions

-The provided function should have one parameter, the application state, and should return the state wrapped into the xiana monad.
+The provided function should have one parameter, the application state, and should return the state.

 ### Interceptor example